-We agree with EFRAG that changes to concepts should be developed and discussed in the context of the revision of the Framework as a whole in a discussion paper prior or in parallel to introducing them in exposure draft form.
+Changes to concepts should be developed and discussed in the context of the revision of the Framework as a whole in a discussion paper prior or in parallel to introducing them in exposure draft form.
 We acknowledge that the evolution of concepts is an interrelated process between standards and the Framework but we believe the projects of IASB could be more coherent in their development.
 The Board should also clarify how they intend to modify the Framework.